yokai-san/Rum-Wars/README.md

   * The footer section includes links to the relevant social media sites.
 The links will open in a new tab to allow easy navigation for the user.
   * The footer is valuable to the user as it encourages them to keep connected via social media.
   * The footer will also include a "subscribe to our newsletter" box in which they will add their email.

+##Validator Testing

+* #### _HTML_
+  *  No errors were found when running the code through the official W3C validator.
+* #### _CSS_
+  *  No errors were found when running the code through the official jigsaw.W3C validator.
+* #### _Accessibility_
+  *  I have confirmed that the colors and fonts chosen for the website are easy to read and accessible by running lighthouse in devtools.

+##Credits

+* #### _Content_
+  * The code that makes the social media links was taken from the CI [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) project.
+  * The code that makes the navigation bar was taken from the CI [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) project.
+  * The code for the text overlay on top of the hero images was taken from W3Schools [How TO - Cutout Text](https://www.w3schools.com/howto/howto_css_cutout_text.asp)  tutorial.